Ordinances and Regulations

 When future amendments are approved, they will be incorporated as quickly as possible into the online versions.
 Amendments to the Ordinances require approval by the Court, following advice by the Senate (where appropriate).
 Amendments to the Regulations require approval by the Senate.

 In referencing the Ordinances, the convention used is that the letter of each section is given, followed by the relevant Ordinance number.
 So, for example, in speech or in written text, 'Ordinance A1' refers to the first Ordinance in Section A; 'Ordinance B2' refers to the second Ordinance of Section B; and so on.

 Please note that there are no sections 'I' or 'O' in the Ordinances.

-Any questions about the Ordinances and Regulations should be directed to Lorna Kirkwood-Smith, Head of Corporate Governance (L.A.Kirkwood-Smith@hw.ac.uk), or John McDermott, Officer to Corporate Governance (J.McDermott@hw.ac.uk).
+Any questions about the Regulations should be directed to Marc A Quinn, Head of Policy and Governance (M.A.Quinn@hw.ac.uk), or Mark Hamid, Senior Governance Officer (Clerk to the Senate and the Ordinances and Regulations Committee) (M.Hamid@hw.ac.uk).